Zum Inhalt springen Zur Suche springen

 Dear colleagues and friends,

-It is a pleasure to invite you to the Symposium "From Single Molecules to Cell Functions in Biomembranes"!
+It is a pleasure to welcome you at our Symposium "From Single Molecules to Cell Functions in Biomembranes"!

 Biological membranes are one of the most important hallmarks of life.
 They are the ubiquitous envelopes of cells and organelles and thus host the communication between cells and within networks.
 They are composed of a complex mixture of lipids, embedded integral or peripheral membrane proteins, and carbohydrates and maintain a non-equilibrium state with continuous component exchange.
 Thus, biomembranes enable a sensitive and robust response to external and internal stimuli and hence allow for the flow of information, passage of nutrients, and to initiate and maintain further cells functions.